How can I set up a Direct Connect public VIF?

 Last updated: 2022-01-12

-A public VIF uses a public IP address to access all AWS public services like Amazon Elastic Compute Cloud (Amazon EC2).
+A public VIF uses a public IP address to access all AWS public services such as Amazon Elastic Compute Cloud (Amazon EC2).

 Note: Public VIFs can't be used to access the Internet.